muttoni/tailwind-svelte-app/README.md

-# Svelte + Tailwind
+# Tailwind + Svelte = ❤

-A barebones, ready-to-go template for building with Svelte and Tailwind CSS.
+`tailwind-svelte-app` is a barebones, ready-to-go template for building with Svelte and Tailwind CSS.
 Uses Vite and Rollup for the build and HMR process.

 ## Instructions